 Marinas are especially receptive toward canine and feline visitors.
 Many are pet owners themselves and understand the challenges of cruising with a crew comprised of more than humans.
 Water bowls, poop scoopers and doggie bag stations are becoming commonplace at ports of call.

 For example, at Marineland Marina in St. Augustine, FL, one of the facility’s dogs awaits your arrival on the pier and can point out a great beach where your pup can play in the waves.
-Nantucket Boat Basin, MA, Fort Pierce City Marina, FL, and Zahniser’s Yachting Center in Solomons, MD, have pooch treats at the ready and offer convenient areas where dogs can run off pent up energy.
+Nantucket Boat Basin, MA, Fort Pierce City Marina, FL, and Safe Harbor Zahniser’s in Solomons, MD, have pooch treats at the ready and offer convenient areas where dogs can run off pent up energy.
 And you’re likely to see a lazy hound taking an afternoon snooze in their marina offices.

 Pawesome Resources for Planning Trips